redhat-developer/odo/docs/getting-started.md

 **Command completion is currently only supported for `bash`, `zsh` and `fish` shells.**

 `odo` provides smart completion of command parameters based on user input.
-This allows for less typing and less opportunity for errors since only valid options in the given context are offered to the user as possible completion.
-This feature is implemented in `odo` itself and, as such, requires only minimal user intervention.
-However, `odo` still needs some integration at the shell level so that the executing shell knows when to ask `odo` for potential completions.
+For this to work, `odo` needs to integrate with the executing shell.
 This is accomplished by running `odo --complete` and pressing `y` when asked to install the completion hook.
-This command modifies your `.rc` shell configuration file (e.g. `.bashrc` for `bash`) as follows (which, of course, can also be done manually):
+This modifies your shell configuration file (e.g. `.bashrc` for `bash`).

+You can also modify your shell configuration file manually by adding:
 ```sh
 complete -o nospace -C <full path to your odo binary> odo
 ```

+To disable completion, run `odo --uncomplete`.

+After any modification to your shell configuration file, you will need to `source` it or restart your shell.

-As seen in the command above, the completion system will stop working if you either rename the `odo` executable or move it, in which case you will need to either re-run the `odo --complete` command or update the `.rc` entry.
+**NOTE**: The completion system will stop working if you either rename the `odo` executable or move it and you will to re-enable the completion accordingly.
-Conversely, if you ever want to disable completion, run `odo -uncomplete`.

-Regardless of how you enabled or disabled the `odo` completion system, you will then need to either restart your shell or source the appropriate `.rc` file for your shell to take the changes into account.

 ## OpenShift notes